cloudfoundry/cf-acceptance-tests/README.md

 * `use_windows_test_task`: Flag to include the tasks tests on Windows cells.
 Default is `false`.
 * `use_windows_context_path`: Flag to include the Windows context path routing tests.
 Default is `false`.
 * `windows_stack`: Windows stack to run tests against.
 Must be either `windows2012R2` or `windows2016`.
 Defaults to `windows2012R2`.

-#### Persistent App Test Setup
-The tests in `one_push_many_restarts_test.go` operate on an app that is supposed to persist between runs of the CF Acceptance tests.
-If these tests are run, they will create an org, space, and quota and push the app to this space.
-The test config will provide default names for these entities, but to configure them, set values for `persistent_app_host`, `persistent_app_space`, `persistent_app_org`, and `persistent_app_quota_name`.

 #### Buildpack Names
 Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
 The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names: